-Students in the Class of 2023 are required to sit for Step 2 CK by November 1 of the academic year of graduation.
-For the Class of 2024, the deadline to sit for Step 2 CK is August 1, 2023.
-For the Class of 2025, the deadline to sit for Step 2 CK is April 15, 2024.
+Students are also required to sit for USMLE Step 2, Clinical Knowledge by April 15 of the academic year of their planned graduation.
 Students requesting a delay in sitting for these exams, who have extraordinary need, may request a postponement from an Assistant Dean of Student Affairs.
 The Assistant Dean of Student Affairs may grant a delay up to December 31.
 After that, the student's failure to sit for the exams is reported to the Student Promotions Committee and the student may not take additional clerkships/courses until the student has passed the exams.